Sass for the ass trough the years

-KNITTING AND FREE TIME
+CASUAL AND FREE

-Aha moment: casual clothes only got a right to exist when free time arose.
+Aha-moment: casual clothes only got a right to exist when free time arose.
 Huh?
 No free time?
-No, in earlier times it was eat / sleep / work that hit the clock, and then actually in reverse order, but that doesn't sound as good.
+No, in earlier times it was eat / sleep / work that filled the clock, and then actually in reverse order, but that doesn't sound as good.
 People worked to support themselves, and free time was spent eating and sleeping to build up strength for the next working day.
 For the common people every weekday was a working day, the Sunday rest day was a luxury that only the rich could afford.